Life between the Journeys

 Just thoughts along the way.

-Some pieces that belong here – regardless of season or place:
+Some pieces that feel especially at home here — regardless of season or place

 A glamorous night in Vienna.
 A grand staircase.
 One fall.
 And a husband who jumped like a young hare.

-Between “let’s still do this” and “maybe we won’t”
+Between “let’s still do this” and “maybe we shouldn’t,” there’s sometimes only a smile.